 - is essential for persons with disabilities

-For example, general purpose equipment such as most computer hardware, air conditioning, orthopaedic beds, or reclining chairs may benefit a disabled person, but can’t be zero-rated because they are not designed solely for disabled people.
+For example, general purpose equipment such as most computer hardware, air conditioning, orthopaedic beds, or reclining chairs may benefit a disabled person, but cannot be zero-rated because they’re not designed solely for disabled people.